salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 - when there is a registered distortion the behavior is strictly dependent of the distortion's behavior
 - native like behavior when no distortions are registered.

-<a name="customelementregistrydocsdefine-valuemd"></a>

-## value: CustomElementRegistry.prototype.define

-### Goal

- - To prevent sandboxed code to define new custom elements in the global registry unless they are obeying their own namespace.

-### Design

-- Patch value on `CustomElementRegistry.prototype.define` descriptor to prevent defining a new custom element with the wrong prefix.
-This prevent them from claiming a custom element name that might affect other sandboxes or the app itself.

-### Distorted behavior

-- Each time define method is called with the wrong prefix, it throws a `RangeError`.

-<a name="customelementregistrydocsget-valuemd"></a>

-## value: CustomElementRegistry.prototype.get

-### Goal

- - To prevent sandboxed code to access custom elements constructors from the global registry unless they are obeying their own namespace.

-### Design

-- Patch value on `CustomElementRegistry.prototype.get` descriptor to prevent accessing a custom element with the wrong prefix.
-This prevent them from accessing a constructor that they should not have access to.

-### Distorted behavior

-- Each time define method is called with the wrong prefix, it throws a `RangeError`.

 <a name="elementdocsattachshadow-valuemd"></a>